-Computer forensics is one of the more challenging IT disciplines, and certified professionals remain in high demand.
-Yet computer forensic certifications remain something of a "wild" frontier.
-From two dozen available credentials, we list the five best options for 2014.
+Computer forensics is a challenging IT discipline and experienced and certified professionals are in high demand.
+Yet computer forensics certs remain something of a wild frontier.
+From two dozen available credentials, we list the five best options for 2017.

 What's creating this demand for new programs in computer forensics?
 Consider the following:

-- Computer crime continues to be a major growth area.
-As more cyber crimes get reported, more investigations and qualified investigators are needed.
+- For many years, computer crime has continued to escalate.
+As more cybercrimes get reported, more investigations and qualified investigators are needed.
 This is good news for law enforcement and private investigators who specialize in computer forensics.

-- There's a high demand for qualified computer forensics professionals as nearly every police department is in need of a trained candidate with suitable credentials.
+- There's a high demand for qualified computer forensics professionals because nearly every police department needs trained candidates with suitable credentials.

 - IT professionals interested in working for the federal government (either as full-time employees or private contractors) must meet certain minimum training standards in information security.
-Computer forensics qualifies as part of the mix needed to meet such requirements, which further adds to the demand for certified computer forensics professionals.
+Computer forensics qualifies as part of the mix needed to meet them, which further adds to the demand for certified computer forensics professionals.

-As a result, there is a continuing rise of companies that offer computer forensic training and certifications, many of which are "private label" credentials that are not well recognized.
-Making sense of all the options and finding the certification that's right for you might be more difficult than it seems.
+As a result, there is a continuing rise of companies that offer computer forensic training and certifications continues to grow.
+Alas, many of these are "private label" credentials that are not well recognized.
+Making sense of all options and finding the certification that's right for you may be trickier than it seems.

-After a closer analysis of all of the available programs out there, we've identified the five best computer forensics certifications for 2014.
+After a closer analysis of the available programs out there, we've identified the five best computer forensics certifications for 2017.

 |More by Ed Tittel||Connect with Ed on Google+||Best IT Certifications|